The Story of Ray Markman – Part 7

 He brings himself even more erect in his chair.
 “When I vas a boy I attended a special school—what do you call it ven you live at—ah yes—boarding.
-It vas a boarding school.
-They taught all ze boys to defend themselves.”
+It vass a boarding school.
+They taught all ze boys to defend zemselves.”

-I try my best to hide my misgivings, pull out my phone and get Bill Blaire on the line in two rings.
+But I need to hide my misgivings from Alex.
+Pulling out my phone, I get Big Bill Blaire on the line in two rings.
 “It’s me.
-Got something going here.
-A.H. – Boxing match.”
+Got something going.
+Boxing match.
+A.H. needs a warm-up.”

 I look at my watch.
 “The match starts in an hour and fifteen.”

-I pause.
-He’s right.
-How do you teach a guy to box in an hour?
-“Listen Bill, just warm him up.
-But don’t wear him out, okay?”
+I pause to consider what I’m doing.
+He’s right, of course.
+How do you teach a university professor to box in an hour?
+“Listen Bill, warm him up but don’t wear him out, okay?”

 “Thanks.”
 I put away my phone.
-“Alex, why don’t you head over to the club right now?
+“Alex, why don’t you head over to the club right now and get ready?
 Bill Blaire’s waiting.
 Ever meet him?”

-That makes the wheels spin in my head.
+That makes the wheels in my head spin fast.
 What does Bill Blaire find to say around a bunch of MIT alums?
 With an involuntary shrug, I dismiss the thought.

-The big man rises to his feet and gives a little bow—just his head.
+The tall man rises to his feet and gives a little bow—just his head.
 “You vill come?”